-- NEW: Three engineers held for questioning
+- Three engineers held for questioning

 - 16-story structure was under construction